clundin25/caliptra-mcu-sw/docs/src/spdm.md

     ) -> CertStoreResult<Self>;

     /// Reset the certificate chain state for a given slot.
+    /// This is done before handling the `DIGESTS` response to ensure the state is fresh.
     ///
     /// # Arguments
     /// * `slot_id` - The ID of the slot to reset.